MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-point-to-site-rm-ps.md

         -VpnClientAddressPool $VPNClientAddressPool -VpnClientRootCertificates $p2srootcert

 ## <a name="clientconfig"></a>Part 5 - Download the VPN client configuration package
 Clients connecting to Azure using P2S must have both a client certificate and a VPN client configuration package installed.
 VPN client configuration packages are available for Windows clients.

-The VPN client package contains information to configure the VPN client software that is built into Windows and is specific to the VPN that you want to connect to.
+The VPN client package contains configuration information to configure the VPN client software built into Windows.
 The package does not install additional software.
-See the [VPN Gateway FAQ](vpn-gateway-vpn-faq.md#point-to-site-connections) for more information.
+The settings are specific to the virtual network that you want to connect to.
+For the list of client operating systems that are supported, see the [Point-to-Site connections FAQ](#faq) at the end of this article.

 1. After the gateway has been created, you can download the client configuration package.
 This example downloads the package for 64-bit clients.
 If you want to download the 32-bit client, replace 'Amd64' with 'x86'.
 You can also download the VPN client by using the Azure portal.